rohhhan8/my-blog-pre/DEPLOYMENT.md

 ## Testing Your Deployment

 1. **Test the backend API**:
-   - Visit `https://your-backend.onrender.com/api/posts/` to verify the API is working
+   - Visit `https://my-blog-pre.onrender.com/api/posts/` to verify the API is working

 2. **Test the frontend**:
-   - Visit your Vercel URL and ensure it can communicate with the backend
+   - Visit `https://my-blog-pre01.vercel.app` and ensure it can communicate with the backend
    - Test all functionality: authentication, creating posts, etc.

 ## Troubleshooting